splorp/wordpress-comment-blacklist/readme.md

 + 20120529 — 2,000 entries
 + 20120217 — 1,000 entries
 + 20111122 — Released as a [Gist](https://gist.github.com/splorp/1385930) with just over 140 entries
+Please refer to the [license](https://github.com/splorp/wordpress-comment-blacklist/blob/master/license.txt) included with the source for more information.

 ## Questions?